-The first Conservation Plan Annual Report was presented to the EOC in July 2019.
-This report includes the tracking of impacts associated with covered freeway improvement projects, other management and monitoring activities on Preserves, status and activities, progress of the restoration projects, plan administration, and public outreach activities.
-In summary, the Annual Report documents that OCTA's activities through 2018 are in compliance and on target with the Conservation Plan commitments.
+Conservation Plan Annual Reports will be completed every year.
+These reports will include the tracking of impacts associated with covered freeway improvement projects, other management and monitoring activities on Preserves, status and activities, progress of the restoration projects, plan administration, and public outreach activities.
+Annual Reports are reviewed and must be approved by the Wildlife Agencies.
+In summary, the Annual Reports to date document that OCTA's activities through 2019 were in compliance and on target with the Conservation Plan commitments.
 OCTA will continue with its' efforts to complete the required objectives in a timely manner.
-This Annual Report has been reviewed and approved by the Wildlife Agencies.
-The Annual Report is available for public review at www.PreservingOurLegacy.org.
+It is anticipated that the next Annual Report will be provided to the OCTA Board of Directors in mid-2020.
+The Annual Reports will be available for public review at www.PreservingOurLegacy.org.